-Nursing schools in Utah with accreditations have shown they are committed to developing a robust curriculum and otherwise supporting nursing students.
-If you are interested in becoming a nurse in Utah, a quality nursing school in Utah offers online classes for some or all of the lecture classes.
-This makes it convenient for students who hold down jobs or have family obligations while attending nursing school.
+The best Utah nursing schools offer a variety of accredited programs for both new nurses and RNs pursuing more advanced degrees.
+These Utah nursing schools are committed to developing a robust curriculum and otherwise supporting nursing students.
+If you are interested in becoming a nurse in Utah, a quality nursing school offers online classes for some or all of the lecture classes.

 How We Ranked The Best Nursing Programs Utah

 Nursing School Hub features only reputable, accredited nursing schools in our ranking of the best nursing schools in Utah.
 Nurses want a degree with real value, so we have ranked each program by tuition rates, student reviews, and graduate salaries with data from IPEDS and Niche.

 The Brigham Young University College of Nursing focuses on providing a bachelor of science in nursing with a faith-based nursing education that advances the science of nursing and healthcare.
 BYU also offers a Family Nurse Practitioner degree program.
 The BYU nursing program is accredited by the Commission on Collegiate Nursing Education.
 In addition, graduates are eligible to sit for the NCLEX-RN.
 Graduates will demonstrate practical nursing skills and provide compassionate care to patients and provide high-quality health care.
 The BSN and MS in Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).